python-pillow/Pillow/README.rst

 Current platform support for Pillow.
 Binary distributions are contributed for each release on a volunteer basis, but the source should compile and run everywhere platform support is listed.
 In general, we aim to support all current versions of Linux, OS X, and Windows.

 ..
+Note:: If there is a binary package for your system, that is the easiest way to install Pillow.
+But we currently only provide binaries for Windows (via Python eggs).

+..
 Note:: Contributors please test on your platform, edit this document and send a pull request

 +----------------------------------+-------------+------------------------------+-----------------------+